MIRI spectrophotometry of GN-z11: Detection and nature of an optical red continuum component: Results and discussion

 We consider next the presence of a type 2 AGN, whose UV and optical emission is expected to be obscured by the torus.
 According to the \texttt{CIGALE} best-fit model, the steep optical and near-IR continuum from the type 2 AGN emission increases the SED modelled fluxes up to 254\nJy for the F770W filter, being compatible with the MIRI measured fluxes (see Table~\ref{tab:SED_fluxes}).
 Despite the F1000W photometry not being taken into account during the SED fitting due to its low significance, the type 2 scenario yields a F1000W flux (285\nJy) compatible within the uncertainties, whereas the SED best-fit lies below the upper limit for F2100W.
 Although the available AGN models in \texttt{CIGALE} do not include the contribution from the emission lines produced by the AGN, the analysis carried out indicates that assuming a type 2 AGN yields a better agreement with the observed MIRI fluxes (\ie\,optical to red continuum SED slope) than using different type 1 scenarios.

-Regardless of the AGN type considered, we derive similar ages for the different stellar populations.
-Specifically, we estimate ages of \simi4\range6 and \simi20\range40\Myr for the young and mature stellar populations, respectively.
-Ages for the stellar populations have been derived independently for the spatially resolved point-source and extended stellar components (\simi 11 and 35\Myr, respectively) identified in NIRCam images \citep{Tacchella+23_GNz11}.
-Although the resolution of the MIRI images (\ie FWHM\eqq0.27\arcs for F770W) does not allow us to spatially resolve these two components (rest-UV $r_\mathrm{reff}$\eqq0.05\arcs for the extended one), our derived ages are compatible the previous NIRCam photometry.
+Regardless of the AGN type considered, we derived similar ages for the different stellar populations.
+Specifically, we estimated ages of \simi4\range6 and \simi20\range40\Myr for the young and mature stellar populations, respectively.
+Ages for the stellar populations were derived independently for the spatially resolved point-source and extended stellar components (\simi 11 and 35\Myr, respectively) identified in NIRCam images \citep{Tacchella+23_GNz11}.
+Although the resolution of the MIRI images (\ie FWHM\eqq0.27\arcs for F770W) does not allow us to spatially resolve these two components (rest-UV $r_\mathrm{reff}$\eqq0.05\arcs for the extended one), our derived ages are compatible with the previous NIRCam photometry.

 To ensure the robustness of these results, we replicated the \texttt{CIGALE} SED fits using the SKIRTOR AGN models \citep{Stalevski+12,Stalevski+16}, which include a clumpy dust distribution for the torus.
-These AGN models yield similar results, where only a type 2 AGN can explain the F770W and F1000W fluxes.
-In next section, we will discuss the general physical scenario drawn from this SED best-fit along with other non-AGN possibilities.
+These AGN models yield similar results, whereby only a type 2 AGN can explain the F770W and F1000W fluxes.
+In the next section, we discuss the general physical scenario drawn from this SED best-fit along with other non-AGN possibilities.